GymMed/Outward-Mod-Pack-Template/src/README.md

 ## Tip

-Place automatically `.dll` document to your thunderstore profile for quicker testing.
+Place automatically `.dll` document to your `r2modman` profile for quicker testing.
 Inside `src/OutwardModPackTemplate.csproj` and in `Project` tag you can add:

 <pre><code>&lt;Target Name="PostBuild" AfterTargets="PostBuildEvent"&gt;